 Marcel Proust wrote, “The real voyage of discovery consists not in seeking new landscapes but in having new eyes.”
 Today, thanks to Vassal, we are all acquiring new eyes, more literally than Proust meant.
 Vassal has given those eyes to everyone, and new ears, too, and wings with which to convey our eyes and ears into any space.
 The voyage will begin in the next few hours, as people find his invention and begin to use it.

 What exactly can we expect?
 When it comes to the future there is only the present.
 Predicting the future serves less purpose than we think.
 Accurate prediction is an oxymoron; it is always too soon to know the details.
 Nevertheless, Vassal and I are curious about the future.
 Since his decision to release his invention, we have often thought about the consequences—he for the pleasure of it, I more out of worry.
 Some likely consequences appear delightful, others appalling.
 Most, we expect, will be neither.
-We anticipate that all of us will experience our usual pleasures and displeasures, ranging from strong to mild, in usual measure.

 At first, as he has said, some people will think they are victims, of him and perhaps of me.
 They will pass judgment on us.
 They may try to hold us responsible and want us to pay a price.
 I have worried that they may try to prosecute and imprison us, even assassinate or execute us.
 At the least, they may demand that we justify ourselves.